 In 1996, inspired by the death of her grandfather, Denise began her first book, writing while her children napped.
 Two years later it was published, and she's been writing ever since.
 Her husband says he inspires all her romantic stories, but Denise insists a good imagination helps too!

 When Denise isn't orchestrating love lives on the written page, she enjoys traveling with her family, drinking coffee, and playing drums.
-Denise makes her home in Indiana where she and her husband will soon be facing an empty nest.
+Denise makes her home in Indiana where she and her husband are currently enjoying an empty nest.

 You can learn more about Denise by visiting her FaceBook page.